nabeel-shakeel/nabeel-shakeel/README.md

 </div>

-An experienced _Full Stack Software Engineer_ with more than 7+ years of experience in the computer software industry.
+An experienced _Full Stack Software Engineer_ with 7+ years of experience in the computer software industry.
 Skilled in a variety of languages, tools, and platforms.
 Occasional Open-Source Contributor having contributions in Elastic and GitHub projects.
 Love to learn new technologies and speak at different meetups.

 <!-- ABOUT ME -->
 ## About Me